-NOW, THEREFORE, pursuant to the Supreme Court's authority to administer justice and
+NOW, THEREFORE, pursuant to the Supreme Court's authority to administer justice and to ensure the safety of court personnel, litigants, and the public,

 IT IS HEREBY ORDERED:

 Court operations are essential, as recognized by the Governor's proclamations and by the Supreme Court.
 This Court recognizes the authority of all courts to conduct essential court operations, to include not only trials and other hearings, but also clerk's office operations, facilities planning, technology improvements, and the general administration of justice.
 In all court operations, courts should follow the most protective public health guidance applicable in their jurisdiction, and should continue using remote proceedings for public health and safety whenever appropriate.